NeuroTechX/moabb/README.md

 [open an issue](https://github.com/NeuroTechX/moabb/issues) at this GitHub repository because then we can get right on it.

-For a less formal discussion or exchanging ideas, you can also reach us on the [Gitter channel][link_gitter] or join our weekly office hours!
+For a less formal discussion or exchanging ideas, you can also reach us on the Github or join our weekly office hours!
 This an open video meeting happening on a [regular basis](https://github.com/NeuroTechX/moabb/issues/191), please ask the link on the gitter channel.
 We are also on NeuroTechX Slack channel [#moabb][link_neurotechx_signup].